 [spatial variation in host - epiphyte relative abundance]

-What drives community variation across spatial scales continues to puzzle ecologists in a variety of ecosystems (Boström et al., 2006, A. Driscoll, 2008; Levins, 1969).
-In communities strongly influenced by foundation species, variation in the presence and abundance of resident species may reflect spatial patterns in the host species or in the environment (Wahl 2008).
+Understanding patterns in species abundance and distribution across spatial scales continues to puzzle ecologists (Boström et al., 2006, A. Driscoll, 2008; Levins, 1969).
+In communities strongly influenced by foundation species and abiotic factors, variation in the presence and abundance of resident species may reflect spatial patterns in the host species or in the environment (Wahl 2008).
 When these patterns emerge at small spatial scales we are presented with an opportunity to investigate at fine detail potential drivers for differences in community structure.
+What about adding microbial communities as a possible driver to this opening paragraph?

 [seagrass host - epiphyte system]

-Seagrasses are a foundation species that hosts richly diverse animal and algal communities.
-Algal epiphytes living on the seagrass blades support secondary productivity (Fry 1984) (Figure 1), yet also compete with seagrasses for light and nutrients (Mcroy and Goering 1974), (Sand-Jensen 1977), (Penhale 1977), (Harlin 1973a) (Coleman and Burkholder 1994) (Lin et al. 1996) (Morgan and Kitting 1984).
+Seagrasses are foundation species that host diverse animal and algal communities.
+Algal epiphytes living on seagrass blades support secondary productivity (Fry 1984) (Figure 1), yet also compete with seagrasses for light and nutrients (Mcroy and Goering 1974), (Sand-Jensen 1977), (Penhale 1977), (Harlin 1973a) (Coleman and Burkholder 1994) (Lin et al. 1996) (Morgan and Kitting 1984).
 Thus the foundation species and the biodiversity it hosts exist in a complex network of positive and negative interactions (Connolly 1994) (Boström and Bonsdorff 1997) (Sheridan 1997) (Webster, Rowden, and Attrill 1998) (Heck and Orth 1980; Heck Jr and Orth 1980) (Attrill, Strong, and Rowden 2000) (Tolan, Holt, and Onuf 1997) (Harlin 1975) (Fong, Lee, and Wu 2000).
-When the interaction network is perturbed, the system may change dramatically and produce extreme or undesirable states including seagrass die-offs (Burkholder, Tomasko, and Touchette 2007)(Best and Stachowicz 2012).

 [shoot-level or abiotic drivers: possibilities and examples. (shoot-level: microbes, other?; location: abiotic, or grazers…)]

-Spatial variation in the types and abundance of epiphytes on a single foundation species such as Zostera can reflect local environmental conditions, such as nutrient concentration or flow rates (Lavery and Vanderklift 2002) (Milchakova 2000) (Alcoverro, Duarte, and Romero 1997) (Kendrick and Burt 1997; Cebrian et al. 1999) (Reyes and Sansón 1997; Johnson et al. 2005).
+Spatial variation in the types and abundance of epiphytes on a single foundation species can reflect local environmental conditions, such as nutrient concentration or flow rates (Lavery and Vanderklift 2002) (Milchakova 2000) (Alcoverro, Duarte, and Romero 1997) (Kendrick and Burt 1997; Cebrian et al. 1999) (Reyes and Sansón 1997; Johnson et al. 2005).
 For example, large changes in epifaunal communities can be associated with seagrass meadow edges (Bowden, Rowden, and Attrill 2001; Bell et al. 2001, Tanner 2005, Prado et al. 2007)[find a better example].
 In general, edge effects affect communities due to changes in physical structure, abiotic conditions or grazing pressure (Soule 1986) (Renhorn et al. 1996; Fagan, Cantrell, and Cosner 1999).
 Abundances of invertebrates can vary significantly both between and within meadows due to predation by fish (Amundrud, Srivastava, and O’Connor 2015) (Boström and Mattila 1999) (Tanner 2005).
 Understanding the drivers of this spatial variation helps to understand the dynamics of the eelgrass-based community, supporting better understanding of temporal variation and events such as algal blooms.
-Epiphytes may also be used as indicators of nutrient pollution, if their abundance is known to reflect water column nutrients (Neckles et al. 1993), (Williams and Ruckelshaus 1993).

 Another possible driver of variation in algal epiphytes is variation in the host plant’s structure or chemistry.
 Z. marina plants could be changing their blade surface chemistry to discourage epiphyte colonization (Bell, Lang, and Mitchell 1974) (Mejia et al. 2016).
 Colonization of Zostera marina by spores of epifaunal organisms is accomplished through the establishment of a suitable bacterial community before the spores attach (Sieburth and Thomas 1973).
 Unique bacterial groups are associated with a specific blade surface chemistry (Bagwell et al. 2002) (Crump and Koch 2008) (Hamisi et al. 2009) (Weidner et al. 2000) (Duarte, Holmer, and Marba 2005), and the growth of unique bacterial communities can discourage the attachment of spores on marine macrophytes.